Palm Island, Aruba

 Palm Island is a small private island near Aruba, Kingdom of the Netherlands, serving as a tourist attraction.

 The island is a 5-minute ferry ride from the mainland.
 The island includes a small beach and a water park.

 Tourist attractions

 The beach area extends a short distance into the ocean.
 It is forbidden to go far out from the beach, to protect both people and life in the sea.

 Blue Parrotfish Water Park has water-slides and a little pool.
 The island has an "all-you-can-eat" buffet beverage, and giftshops.

 Snorkeling is one of the main activities on the island, as many of Aruba's many species of fish exist here, including the blue parrotfish.

-The water park has an extraordinary attraction.
-Visitors, equipped with an underwater SeaTREK helmet diving system, can visit the tropical fish world of the coral island on foot and also take underwater shots of a downed and submerged Cessna 414 aircraft.
+Water park visitors, equipped with an underwater SeaTREK helmet diving system, can visit the tropical fish world of the coral island on foot and also take underwater shots of a downed and submerged Cessna 414 aircraft.
 Non-swimmers and people without a diving experience also can use the Sea Trek helmet system.